katychung/Homepage/_projects/ga.markdown

   <div class="full-width-section" style="background-color: #fff; padding: 2rem 0;">
     <div class="container content-wrapper">
       <h3>💬 Reflections</h3>
       <p>One of the toughest challenges was advocating for architectural change late in the development cycle.
-Redesigning foundational structures requires stakeholder alignment, patience, and diplomacy.
+Rethinking structure mid-cycle isn’t glamorous — but aligning stakeholders and tightening constraints gave the team breathing room to solve real user problems.
 But that shift ultimately helped the team work with clearer constraints and freeing up time to work on deeper user problems.</p>
     </div>
   </div>